Annual Security Report

 COMMUNICATING SECURITY INFORMATION TO THE CAMPUS COMMUNITY

-It is the desire of the security department to keep everyone informed on campus about potential crime risks, ways to avoid becoming a victim and what to do if victimized.
-The security department makes every effort to communicate crime statistics and information on criminal activity accurately and in a timely fashion.
+It is the desire of the resident assistant to keep everyone informed on campus about potential crime risks, ways to avoid becoming a victim and what to do if victimized.
+The School Director makes every effort to communicate crime statistics and information on criminal activity accurately and in a timely fashion.

 These efforts include:

-- Compilation of a Daily Crime Log which can be viewed within two business days after request
+Compilation of a Daily Crime Log which can be viewed within 2 business days after request

-- Use of an open door policy with members of the campus community.
-If anyone wants statistics or related information, the security department can provide it.
+Use of an open-door policy with members of the campus community.
+If anyone wants statistics or related information, the resident assistant is able to provide it.

-- In the event of a major incident/crisis, whether it is a crime related or a manmade or natural disaster, notification via email will be done as quickly as appropriate information can be compiled.
+In the event of a major incident/crisis, whether it is crime related or a manmade or natural disaster, notification via email will be done as quickly as appropriate information can be compiled.

 TIMELY WARNINGS POLICY

-If a crime or series of crimes have occurred on campus or close to campus and could be considered a threat to other students, employees, and faculty, Security Department and School Director may implement a “Security Timely Warning Alert.”
+If a crime or series of crimes have occurred on campus or close to campus and could be considered a threat to other students, employees, and faculty and School Director may implement a “Security Timely Warning Alert.”
 School Director or designee are responsible for making the decision to initiate, prepare, and send out timely warnings.
-If the School Director in unavailable, the Acting Assistant Director will make the determination to initiate, prepare, and send out timely warnings.
-The dissemination of information is accomplished through the manual distribution of an authorized “Security Alert,” campus-wide e-mail.
+In the event that the School Director in unavailable, the Acting Assistant Director will make the determination to initiate, prepare, and send out timely warnings.
+The dissemination of information is accomplished through the manual distribution of an authorized “Security Alert”, campus wide e-mail.